chmartin/chmartin.github.io/_posts/2019-04-01-EPL-NN-to-Classify-FitBit-days.md

 ## FitBit data and problem formulation

 The goal is to use my personal data to classify 'office days' vs 'recreation days'.
-Everyone has a different activity level, and goal was to build a model to categorize the days in and out of the office.
-If my phone application can learn different categories of days I have, it can better recommend actions for me to be healthier.
+Everyone has a different activity level, and the goal was to build a model to categorize the days in and out of the office.
+If my phone application can learn different categories of the days I have, it can better recommend actions for me to be healthier.

 ### _Why?_

 Often I find myself working weekends, when I should be recharging my mental batteries.
 Can my FitBit tell me when that is happening?

-Let's take an example: How should my tracker respond if I am working on a cool TensorFlow project and am at the office though a weekend?
-If my tracker can identify this, later in the month it can recommend to me to be more active because I did not have my normal activity levels earlier in the month.
-For someone like me, (_who can be a bit obsessive about a project_) that would be extremely helpful.
+Let's take an example: How should my tracker respond if I am at the office working on a cool TensorFlow project even though it is a weekend?
+If my tracker can identify this, later in the month it can recommend me to be more active because I did not have my normal activity levels earlier in the month.
+For someone like me, (_who can be a bit obsessive about a project_), that would be extremely helpful.

-Currently, the app uses 'active minutes' to set goals for active days per week, and individual goals can be set for each different category the tracker monitors on a daily, weekly, and monthly level.
+Currently, the app uses 'active minutes' to set goals for active days per week, and individual goals can be set for each different category the tracker monitors on a daily, weekly, and monthly basis.
 This is great and completely customizable through the FitBit App/Webpage.

-But, can the app use the concert of that information it classify days so a user can monitor 'office days' vs 'recreation days'?
+But, can the app use the concert of all that information it classify days so a user can monitor 'office days' vs 'recreation days'?
 As a proxy for 'office days' I will look at data from weekdays, the fraction of holidays should be small in this sample.
-As a proxy for 'recreation days' I will use weekends, my personal weekend activity will vary greatly but I hope will be distinct.
+As a proxy for 'recreation days' I will use weekends, my personal weekend activity will vary greatly but I hope it will be distinct.

 ### _Who?_